Franco-Prussian War: Prussians/Germans

 The German army comprised that of the North German Confederation led by the Kingdom of Prussia, and the South German states drawn in under the secret clause of the preliminary peace of Nikolsburg, 26 July 1866, and formalised in the Treaty of Prague, 23 August 1866.

 Recruitment and organisation of the various armies were almost identical, and based on the concept of conscripting annual classes of men who then served in the regular regiments for a fixed term before being moved to the reserves.
 This process gave a theoretical peace time strength of 382,000 and a wartime strength of about 1,189,000.

 German tactics emphasised encirclement battles like Cannae and using artillery offensively whenever possible.
 Rather than advancing in a column or line formation, Prussian infantry moved in small groups that were harder to target by artillery or French defensive fire.
 The sheer number of soldiers available made encirclement en masse and destruction of French formations relatively easy.

 The army was equipped with the Dreyse needle gun renowned for its use at the Battle of Königgrätz, which was by this time showing the age of its 25-year-old design.
 The rifle had a range of only 600 m and lacked the rubber breech seal that permitted aimed shots.
-The deficiencies of the needle gun were more than compensated for by the famous Krupp 6-pounder (6 kg despite the gun being called a 6-pounder, the rifling technology enabled guns to fire twice the weight of projectiles in the same calibre) steel breech-loading cannons being issued to Prussian artillery batteries.
-Firing a contact-detonated shell, the Krupp gun had a longer range and a higher rate of fire than the French bronze muzzle loading cannon, which relied on faulty time fuses.
+The deficiencies of the needle gun were more than compensated for by the famous Krupp 6-pounder steel breech-loading cannons being issued to Prussian artillery batteries.
+Firing a contact-detonated shell, the Krupp gun had a longer range and a higher rate of fire than the French bronze muzzle loading cannon, which relied on time fuses.

 The Prussian army was controlled by the General Staff, under General Helmuth von Moltke.
 The Prussian army was unique in Europe for having the only such organisation in existence, whose purpose in peacetime was to prepare the overall war strategy, and in wartime to direct operational movement and organise logistics and communications.
 The officers of the General Staff were hand-picked from the Prussian Kriegsakademie (War Academy).
 Moltke embraced new technology, particularly the railroad and telegraph, to coordinate and accelerate mobilisation of large forces.